Homily for July 14th, 2017:

 Greely said: “Priests who like being priests are among the happiest men in the

 world.”
-And he cited sociological surveys to back up this statement.
+And he cited sociological surveys to back up that statement.

 The result of all this happy talk, my priest-friend told me, was that young priests who have a bad day, a bad week, or who encounter rejection or failure, start thinking that perhaps they have chosen the wrong vocation and should abandon priesthood.
 Jesus never promised his disciples that they would have only joy, success, and happiness.
-Both of today’s readings are about the price of discipleship.
-“You will be hated by all because of my name,” Jesus says at the end of today’s gospel.
+Our gospel reading today is about the price of discipleship.
+“You will be hated by all because of my name,” Jesus says.
 Only after these words warning about the cost of discipleship does he proclaim the good news: “But whoever endures to the end will be saved.”

 Speaking a few years ago to a group of priests about the increasing secularization of our society, the late Cardinal George of